ireapps/coding-for-journalists/docs/install.md

 First, the installer will give you the option of having **pip** ride along with the rest of the Python installation.
 By default, this should already be selected for you.

 Second, the installer will give you the option to add python.exe to your PATH.
 All that means is that typing `python` at the command prompt will get you to the interpreter or give you the ability to execute a Python script, regardless of where you've navigated on your system.

+!!!caution
-By default, this will **not** be selected; you'll have to change it on your own.
+	By default, the option to automatically add Python to your Windows PATH will **not be selected**; you'll have to change that setting on your own during the install or nothing beyond this point will work for you.

-**Make sure both of these options are selected before completing the install.**
+**Again, make sure both of these options are selected before completing the install.**

 ---